jckuri/RealSDC/README.md

 Click on `GO TO DESKTOP`, the blue button at the bottom right corner.

-Open a terminal and type:
+Open a Terminator and type:

 ```
 roscore
 ```

-Open another terminal and type:
+Open another Terminator and type:

 ```
 cd ros